Shaukat Ali (field hockey)

-Ali Shaukat (October 6, 1897 - February 25, 1960) was an Indian field hockey player who competed in the 1928 Summer Olympics.
+Shaukat Ali (6 October 1897 - 25 February 1960) was an Indian field hockey player who competed in the 1928 Summer Olympics.

-He was a member of the Indian field hockey team, which won the gold medal.
+He was a member of the Indian field hockey team, which won gold medal in the Olympic Games held at Amsterdam.
 He played three matches as forward and scored two goals.

+After the partition of India, he migrated to Pakistan and served at the Sea Customs in Karachi.